GLOBAL MARKETS-Stock markets diverge, commodities fall as China jitters persist

 "Everybody's just on guard and aware of the potential for greater volatility than we've seen in quite a while.
 We've seen investors dip their toes and buy high-quality names they like that they can get cheaper," said Brian Fenske, head of sales trading at ITG in New York.
 He added, "You could call me two hours from now and we could be down."

+U.S. stocks had slumped in the last hour of a volatile session on Tuesday as investors looked to avoid overnight exposure.

-The CBOE Market Volatility Index was still elevated at 35.5, indicating significant uncertainty, though the "fear index" was well below Monday's 6-1/2 year peak of 53.3.
+The CBOE Market Volatility Index was still elevated at 34, indicating significant uncertainty, but the "fear index" was well below Monday's 6-1/2 year peak of 53.3.

+Most U.S. Treasuries prices turned positive on Wednesday, erasing earlier losses, after New York Federal Reserve President William Dudley said a U.S. Federal Reserve September rate hike seems less compelling than a few weeks ago in the wake of recent global market turmoil.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^